Help with mortgage payments from the Home Protection Program and Loan Fund.

 You can receive help from the program in three different ways including short-term relief (up to 9 months) while you look for a new job, a one-time assistance or cash grant to bring your mortgage current and pay off any arrearage, and also long term assistance (for up to 24 months) while you participate in a state approved job retraining program.

 Counseling is also provided as part of the Home Protection Program and Loan Fund.
 For example, a participating mortgage counselor or local housing agency will review your situation.
 Based on this assessment, they will help you assess what you need to do to get back on your feet.
 They will offer ways to improve your situation, and this counseling is offered even if you don’t qualify for the zero interest loan.
-To apply or learn more dial 800-393-0988.
+To apply or learn more of various mortgage programs offered in NC dial 800-393-0988 or 919-877-5700.

 The team at that number provide other support too.
 Callers can learn about other resources to get mortgage and foreclosure assistance in North Carolina that are in addition to this program when you call the number above.

 Stop a foreclosure.

 Another huge benefit of the program is that when your completed application is received, the North Carolina Housing Finance Agency will immediately take action to prevent or slow down the foreclosure process.
 They will place a temporary stay of foreclosure for up to 120 days, thereby giving you time.
 That means the bank will need to allow the family to continue to live on the property.